oneapi-src/oneMKL/.github/ISSUE_TEMPLATE/bug_report.md

 factors are considered important to reproduce an issue.

 # Version
-Report oneMKL version and githash.
+Report oneMath version and githash.
 If it is a regression, report githash for the last known good revision.

 # Environment
-oneMKL works with multiple HW and backend libraries and also depends on the compiler and build environment.
+oneMath works with multiple HW and backend libraries and also depends on the compiler and build environment.
 Include the following information to help reproduce the issue:
 * HW you use